Flagship Course

 6 lessons

-Focus: Turn preparation into a real Next.js app with routing, layout, styling, and a calmer codebase.
+Focus: Turn preparation into a real Next.js website with routing, layout, styling, and a calmer codebase.

 Week 1 turns your preparation into a working application.
 You create and explore a real Next.js project, understand how routing and layouts form the structure of a site, and build a small but complete multi-page interface with shared navigation and styling.
 Along the way you establish safe Git habits, introduce Tailwind for consistent UI work, and map how the frontend, routing, data layer, and version control form a single connected stack.
 By the end of the week you’ll have a calm, navigable codebase, a reliable local workflow, and a clear mental model of how a real full-stack app fits together before deeper data and feature work begins.